Child Endangerment Defense Attorney | Orange County

 - Caused or permitted a child in your custody to be placed in a dangerous situation.

-- You acted under circumstances that were likely to produce great bodily injury or death
+- You acted under circumstances that were likely to inflict great bodily injury or death

 - You were criminally negligent.
 You can be found to be criminally negligent if:

-- You acted in a reckless way that created a high risk of death or great bodily injury; and
+- You acted in a reckless way that created a high risk of death or great bodily injury.

-- A reasonable person would have known that acting that way would probably result in harm to another person.
+- A reasonable person would have known that acting that way would probably result in harm to the child.

 - You did not act reasonably while disciplining the child.

 If you are convicted of child endangerment in Orange County, California, you face life-altering consequences.
 You could even lose custody of your children, which is not only traumatic for you, it is also extremely traumatic for the child.
 That’s not to mention the far-reaching personal and professional impacts a charge such as this can have on your life.
 Depending on the industry in which you work, you may even lose your job.
 In addition, you also face the loss of your freedom and a heavy financial burden.

 Depending on whether or not the defendant’s behavior presented a risk of “great bodily injury or death” to the child, child endangerment can be charged as a misdemeanor or felony.
 The penalties for misdemeanor and felony child endangerment are outlined below.

 - Imprisonment in a county jail for up to one year